cockroachdb/docs/src/current/_includes/v23.1/sql/privileges.md

 `MODIFYCLUSTERSETTING` | System | Grants the ability to modify [cluster settings]({% link {{ page.version.version }}/cluster-settings.md %}).
 `MODIFYSQLCLUSTERSETTING` | System | Grants the ability to modify SQL [cluster settings]({% link {{ page.version.version }}/cluster-settings.md %}) (cluster settings prefixed with `sql.`).
 `NOSQLLOGIN` | System | Prevents roles from connecting to the SQL interface of a cluster.
-`RESTORE` | System, Database | Grants the ability to restore [backups]({% link {{ page.version.version }}/backup-and-restore-overview.md %}) at the system or database level.
+`RESTORE` | System, Database, Table | Grants the ability to restore [backups]({% link {{ page.version.version }}/backup-and-restore-overview.md %}) at the system, database, or table level.
 `SELECT` | Table, Sequence | Grants the ability to run [selection queries]({% link {{ page.version.version }}/query-data.md %}) at the table or sequence level.
 `UPDATE` | Table, Sequence | Grants the ability to run [update statements]({% link {{ page.version.version }}/update-data.md %}) at the table or sequence level.
 `USAGE`  | Function, Schema, Sequence, Type | Grants the ability to use [functions]({% link {{ page.version.version }}/functions-and-operators.md %}), [schemas]({% link {{ page.version.version }}/schema-design-overview.md %}), [sequences]({% link {{ page.version.version }}/create-sequence.md %}), or [user-defined types]({% link {{ page.version.version }}/create-type.md %}).
 `VIEWACTIVITY` | System | Grants the ability to view other user's activity statistics of a cluster.
-`VIEWACTIVITYREDACTED` | System | Grants the ability to view other user's activity statistics, but prevents the role from accessing the statement diagnostics bundle.
+`VIEWACTIVITYREDACTED` | System | Grants the ability to view other user's activity statistics, but prevents the role from accessing the statement diagnostics bundle and viewing some introspection queries that contain data about the cluster.
 `VIEWCLUSTERMETADATA` | System | Grants the ability to view range information, data distribution, store information, and Raft information.
 `VIEWCLUSTERSETTING` | System | Grants the ability to view [cluster settings]({% link {{ page.version.version }}/cluster-settings.md %}).
 `VIEWDEBUG` | System | Grants the ability to view the [Advanced Debug Page]({% link {{ page.version.version }}/ui-debug-pages.md %}) of the DB Console and work with the debugging and profiling endpoints.